Maximal Free-Space Concentration of Electromagnetic Waves: Optical Beams in the Far Zone

 \Figref{bound}(b) plots the far-zone bound $S_{\max}$ as a function of spot size $G$ (blue curve), and compares various theoretical results from the literature~\cite{Dejuana2003,Gundu2005,Kosmeier2011,Rogers2012,Rogers2013,Qin2017,Dong2017}.
 (Many of the references include experimental results; for fair comparison and to exclude experimental errors, we use either their \emph{simulated} $G$ and $S$ values, or reconstruct them with our own simulations as detailed in the \SM.)
 For relatively large spot sizes ($G > 0.7$), theoretical proposals for amplitude~\cite{Gundu2005} or phase~\cite{Dejuana2003} filters can closely approach the limits, though embedded in the proposals is a weak-scattering assumption that may be difficult to achieve in practice.
 (The key reason they fall short of the bound is that they do not allow for multiple scattering to redistribute energy in the exit plane.)
 For small spot sizes, on the other hand, the maximum Strehl ratio decreases rapidly.
 A Taylor expansion of \eqref{optS} reveals the asymptotic bound (\SM),

 which represents a severe restriction---halving the spot size costs a sixteenfold decrease in maximum focal intensity.
 This fundamental limit suggests that extremely small spot sizes are impractical, from both power-consumption and fabrication-tolerance perspectives.
 The quartic dependence is independent of dimensionality (in the {\SM} we show that the same dependence arises for a focal sphere, as well as for focal points in 2D problems) and can be explained generally: for small enough spot sizes, the zero-contour field will always have a maximum at the origin and thus all odd powers in a Taylor expansion around the origin must be zero.
-The first non-constant field dependence in the expansion is quadratic, and since the overlap quantities in the intensity bound are themselves quadratic in the field, the general intensity dependence on spot size always results in an $\sim \eta_0^4$ scaling law.
+The first non-constant field dependence in the expansion is quadratic, and since the overlap quantities in the intensity bound are themselves quadratic in the field, the general intensity dependence on spot size always results in an $\sim \spot^4$ scaling law. {(While this is reminiscent of the quartic dependence between the transmission through a subwavelength hole in a conducting screen and the hole size~\cite{Bethe1944}, we show in the {\SM} that their physical origins are unrelated.)}

 Perhaps the most important region of the figure is for intermediate values of spot size ($0.1 \lesssim G \lesssim 0.7$), where it is possible to meaningfully shrink the spot size below the diffraction limit without an overwhelming sacrifice of intensity.
 This is the region that recent designs~\cite{Kosmeier2011,Rogers2012,Rogers2013,Qin2017,Dong2017} have targeted (especially $0.5 < G < 0.7$) with a variety of approaches, including super-oscillatory lenses/needles and optimized pupil filters.
 Yet as seen in \figref{bound}(a), these designs mostly fall dramatically short of the bounds.
 The best result by this metric is the ``optimized pupil filter'' of \citeasnoun{Kosmeier2011}, whose quadratic-programming approach comes within a factor of 5 of the bound, and demonstrates the utility of computational-design approaches for maximum intensity.
 The other designs fall short of the bounds by factors of 100-1000X or more, offering the possibility for significant improvement by judicious design of the diffractive optical element(s).